AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :file:`show-task-manager` (optional, default inherited from
     :file:`<action>`)

-    Whether an entry is created in the task manager to show this command.
+    Whether an entry is created in the tasks view to show this command.
     The progress bar indicator is associated with this entry, so if you hide the entry, no progress is shown.
 Alternatively, several progress bars may be displayed for your action if this is enabled, which might be an issue depending on the context.

-    If set a value for `progress-regexp`, this attribute is automatically set to true so the progress bar is displayed in the task manager.
+    If set a value for `progress-regexp`, this attribute is automatically set to true so the progress bar is displayed in the tasks view.

   Note for Windows users: like Unix, scripts can be called from a custom menu.
 To allow that, you need to write your script in a :file:`.bat` or